camunda/camunda-docs/docs/product-manuals/cloud-console/manage-organization/manage-users.md

 ---
 id: manage-users
-title: Manage Users of your Organization
+title: Manage users of your organization
 ---

-## General Rights concept
+## General rights concept

 When a user signs up to Camunda Cloud, they receive a personal organization.
 Clusters that the user creates in this organization are assigned to this organization.